Nabin-09/Web-Development-2.0/JavaScript/Notes.md

 ### 2. Not Defined

 - **Definition**: When a variable is referenced that has not been declared in the current scope, it results in a `ReferenceError`.
 This is often described as "not defined."
+It is an error , using an element without declaring it.
 - **Example**:
     ```js
     console.log(y);  // ReferenceError: y is not defined